p-sandher/COVID-19-Data-Visualizer-/README.md

         sys.argv[0] = name of file to read sys.argv[1] = name of graphics file to create

-*This COVID-19 Data is no longer collected*
+*This COVID-19 Data is no longer collected by the Government of Saskatchewan*